 One Health: A Ten Thousand Year-Old View into the Future

-The University of Alaska Fairbanks partnered with edX to create AlaskaX and offer select classes for free or for a certificate.
+The University of Alaska Fairbanks partnered with edX to create AlaskaX and offer select classes for free or for a Professional Certificate.
 One Health: A Ten Thousand Year-Old View into the Future has been chosen as one of these initial Massive Open Online Courses (MOOC).
 Enrollment in UAF is not necessary.

 About This Course

 The Arctic is experiencing environmental, social, and economic changes at an historically unprecedented rapid rate.
 This poses great challenges and simultaneously great opportunities to operationalize paradigm shifts supporting adaptation and resilience to these changes and which can then serve as a management model for similar changes that are occurring more gradually on a global scale.
 Addressing these issues effectively requires a novel approach, integrating knowledge across disciplines and cultures and recognizing the interdependence of human, animal, and environmental health.
 This concept, always central to the Indigenous worldview, has recently been recognized in Western science as One Health.

 One Health was originally developed as a means of understanding how zoonotic diseases, such as the recent COVID-19 pandemic, arise.

 -Between 65% and 70% of emerging diseases in humans are of zoonotic origin.
 The way we impact our environment and how this influences human-animal interactions play a significant role in how these diseases develop and spread.

 -Health is more than the absence of disease and can be defined as a state of well-being for individuals and their communities.
 Under this definition, well-being encompasses physical, mental, behavioral, cultural, and spiritual health.

 -Applying this holistic approach to the One Health paradigm allows us to bring in expertise across natural and social sciences and connect Western science with traditional Indigenous ways of knowing.